FIND YOUR BEST HOUSING FIT

-- Within a 15 minute walking distance of anywhere on campus
+- Within a 15-minute walk of anywhere on campus

 Most of my classes are in the center of campus (Kolbe Hall, Crouse Hall, Olin Hall, Leigh Hall, College of Arts and Sciences, Zook Hall, Ayer Hall, Guzzetta Hall, etc.)

-Most of my classes are east of the center of campus (The JAR, Rec Center, Stile Field House, InfoCision Stadium, Ocasek Natatorium)
+Most of my classes are east of the campus center (The JAR, Rec Center, Stile Field House, InfoCision Stadium, Ocasek Natatorium)

 In Room/Suite Bath (don’t forget you have to clean these bathrooms yourself)